Dragnet (1987 film): Plot

-LAPD Sergeant Joe Friday's nephew and namesake, whose anachronistic views reflect those of his late uncle, is involuntarily assigned a cocky, streetwise new partner, Pep Streebek.
-Their contrasting styles clash at first, with Friday disapproving of Streebek's attitude, hairstyle, and wardrobe.
+LAPD Sergeant Joe Friday's nephew and namesake, whose anachronistic views reflect those of his deceased uncle, is involuntarily assigned a cocky, streetwise new partner, Pep Streebek, as Friday's previous longtime partner in the Robbery-Homicide Division, Frank Smith, recently quit the department without notice after their 12 years together to buy a goat farm in Ukiah.
+Their contrasting styles clash at first, with Friday criticizing Streebek's attitude, hairstyle and wardrobe.
 However, they start to bond while investigating a series of bizarre thefts.
-One of the stolen items is the entire print run of Bait, a pornographic magazine published by Jerry Caesar.
-The Reverend Jonathan Whirley has been leading a moral crusade against Caesar's business.
+Among the stolen items is the entire print run of the 25th anniversary edition of Bait, a pornographic magazine published by Jerry Caesar that the Reverend Jonathan Whirley, the founder of MAMA (Moral Advance Movement of America), has been leading a moral crusade against.

-The trail leads Friday and Streebek to a cult calling itself P.A.G.A.N., an acronym for "People Against Goodness and Normalcy."
-They focus on member Emil Muzz, who also works as Caesar's limousine driver.
-Under interrogation, Muzz reveals the time and place of a secret ceremony.
-Friday and Streebek sneak in, disguised as members, and witness a masked leader using several of the stolen items in a ritual leading up to a virgin sacrifice.
+Friday and Streebek follow the trail to a cult calling itself P.A.G.A.N., an acronym for "People Against Goodness and Normalcy."
+They interrogate member Emil Muzz, working as Caesar's limousine driver, who reveals the time and place of a secret ceremony.
+The duo infiltrates the ceremony, disguised as members, and witness a masked leader using several stolen items in a ritual leading up to a virgin sacrifice.
 The leader throws the victim, Connie Swail (referred to as "the virgin Connie Swail"), into a pit of water with an anaconda.
 Friday and Streebek disrupt the ritual, saving Connie and subduing the snake, and report the incident to their boss Captain Bill Gannon.
-However, when Gannon and Police Commissioner Jane Kirkpatrick (who is running for mayor) visit the site with them the next day, no evidence of the ritual can be found.
+However, when Gannon and potential mayoral candidate Police Commissioner Jane Kirkpatrick visit the site with them the next day, no evidence of the ritual can be found.
 Kirkpatrick removes Friday and Streebek from the case.

-Streebek gets a tip on the whereabouts of a load of chemicals stolen by P.A.G.A.N. that can be used to mass-produce a toxic gas.
-He and Friday lead a SWAT team to raid the location, which proves to be an ordinary milk factory; the chemicals and gas-making equipment are actually hidden next door.
-With no further leads to follow, Streebek tags along on a birthday dinner at a Brown Derby for Friday and his grandmother, and Connie soon joins them at Friday's invitation.
+Streebek receives information from the undercover narcotics unit where he formerly worked about the location of a load of trichlornitromethane and the pseudo-halogenic compound cyanogen, previously stolen by the cult, that can mass-produce a highly poisonous gas when mixed properly in the exact ratio.
+He and Friday commandeer a tank with a battering ram to raid the location, which proves to be an ordinary milk pasteurizing plant.
+The chemicals and gas-making equipment are actually hidden next door.
+With no further leads to pursue, the duo attend a birthday dinner for Friday's maternal grandmother Grace Mundy at her favorite restaurant the Brown Derby.
+Connie soon joins them at Friday's invitation.